joeng0001/csci4140_proj_weather_app/README.md

 Please<br>

-1. Ensure your computer have GPU support and and turn it on browser<br>
+1. Ensure your computer have GPU support and turn it on browser<br>

    <img src="./README_resource/chrome.png" /><br>
    <img src="./README_resource/edge.png" /><br>

 2. If run in localhost/docker, please update axios baseURL currently it's using Render URL for deployment on Render <br>
-   /app/src/help/http.ts
+   /app/src/helper/http.ts

 # Run the Application